Associative submanifolds in twisted connected sum $G_2$-manifolds: Introduction

-\paragraph{Acknowledgements.} I am grateful to my PhD supervisor Thomas Walpuski for suggesting the problem solved in this article.
-I am also indebted to him for his constant encouragement and advice during this work.
-Additionally, I extend my thanks to Thomas Walpuski, Johannes Nordstr\"om, and Jason Lotay for their meticulous review of the draft and valuable feedback.
-I also thank to Dominik Gutwein and Viktor Majewski for their careful reading and helpful comments on the draft.
-This material is based upon work supported by the \href{https://sites.duke.edu/scshgap/}{Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics} and the \href{https://nsf.gov/awardsearch/showAward?AWD_ID=1928930}{National Science Foundation under Grant No. DMS-1928930}, while the author was in residence at the \href{https://www.msri.org}{Simons Laufer Mathematical Institute (previously known as MSRI)}, Berkeley, during the Fall 2022 semester.
+\paragraph{Acknowledgements.} I am grateful to my PhD supervisor Thomas Walpuski for suggesting the problem solved in this article and for his constant encouragement and advice.
+Additionally, I extend my thanks to Johannes Nordstr\"om, Jason Lotay, Dominik Gutwein, Viktor Majewski and anonymous referees for their feedbacks on previous versions.
+This material is based upon work supported by the \href{https://sites.duke.edu/scshgap/}{Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics} and the \href{https://nsf.gov/awardsearch/showAward?AWD_ID=1928930}{NSF under Grant No. DMS-1928930} during my Fall 2022 residency at the \href{https://www.msri.org}{Simons Laufer Mathematical Institute}.